paulyt-nz/weatherApp/README.md

 # Adventure Alarm

-Adventure Alarm is a simple weather alarm app that sends you an email when the weather hits the contraints that you set in a particular location.
+Adventure Alarm is a simple weather alarm app that sends you an email when the weather hits the contraints that you set for a particular location.

-We set it up as a fun project to practise what I had learned so far and had the help of a mentor to do code reviews and provide feedback.
+We set it up as a fun project to practise what I had learned so far and was very fortunate to have the help of a mentor to do code reviews and provide feedback.
 You can look through the comments of the old PRs to see the feedback and how I implemented it if you wish.

 The app is up and running at [www.adventurealarm.com](www.adventurealarm.com).